kacper-pasterz/excuses_generator/README.md

 # excuses_generator

 Generates random excuses

-# please don't sue me
+To be used as a website feature.

+Visuals and animation done with basic CSS